openethereum/openethereum.github.io/Private-network.md

 ### Notes

 The chain specification format is a work in progress and was changed a number of times between Parity releases.
 Currently the `beta` branch of the repository contains spec files that are compatible with Parity 1.1 and `master` branch is compatible with Parity 1.2.
-E.g. This [morden.json] (https://github.com/ethcore/parity/blob/beta/ethcore/res/ethereum/morden.json) file can be used as reference for parity 1.1 and this [morden.json] (https://github.com/ethcore/parity/blob/master/ethcore/res/ethereum/morden.json) is compatible with the latest version.
+E.g. this [morden.json] (https://github.com/ethcore/parity/blob/beta/ethcore/res/ethereum/morden.json) file can be used as reference for parity 1.1 and this [morden.json] (https://github.com/ethcore/parity/blob/master/ethcore/res/ethereum/morden.json) is compatible with the latest version.

 ### Example spec file for Parity 1.2